phargogh/natcap-community-ndr-plus/README.md

 developed completely independently of the InVEST release cycle, yet be accessible to research science staff via an InVEST-style interface.

+### Out of Scope: Possible future directions

+One pipe dream I have is to allow InVEST models to have a plugin interface such that someone opens the InVEST workbench and is able to reliably load a model that's maintained completely independently from NatCap.
+In practice, the dependency management required to make this a workable developer experience (particularly in the world of scientific software, where a program might not be maintained past the end of a grant) could be really challenging in a desktop environment without a docker-style form of runtime encapsulation.

 ## Proposed solution

 `natcap.invest.community` namespace package.